-- i. support a pay for performance culture - ii. support a focus on the long-term interests of ING and balance the interests of its stakeholders, including staff, customers and shareholders - iii. are aligned with the business strategy, corporate culture and values - iv. are designed to avoid conflicts of interest - v. are aligned with ING's overall risk appetite, support a strong focus on risk control and protection of a sound capital base, promote robust and effective risk management, taking into account all risks including reputational risks and risks resulting from the mis-selling of products, and do not promote risk-taking behaviour that is outside the risk tolerance of ING - vi. treat employees fairly across the globe - vii. are gender neutral: female and male workers will be equally remunerated for equal work or work of equal value viii. support the development of employees - ix. ensure that monetary and/or non-monetary forms of remuneration do not introduce incentives whereby relevant persons favour their own interests, or ING's interests, to the detriment of others, and - x. ensure that the interests of shareholders and other stakeholders are not impaired in the short, medium and long-term.
+- i. support a pay for performance culture - ii. support a focus on the long-term interests of IBAL and balance the interests of its stakeholders, including employees , customers and shareholders - iii. are aligned with the business strategy, corporate culture and values - iv. are designed to avoid conflicts of interest - v. are aligned with IBAL's overall risk appetite, support a strong focus on risk control and protection of a sound capital base, promote robust and effective risk management, taking into account all risks including reputational risks and risks resulting from the mis-selling of products, and do not promote risk-taking behaviour that is outside the risk tolerance of IBAL - vi. treat employees fairly across the globe - vii. are gender neutral: female and male workers will be equally remunerated for equal work or work of equal value - viii. support the development of employees - ix. ensure that monetary and/or non-monetary forms of remuneration do not introduce incentives whereby relevant persons favour their own interests, or IBAL's interests, to the detriment of others, and - x. ensure that the interests of shareholders and other stakeholders are not impaired in the short, medium and long-term.

-To ensure that it continues to attract, retain and motivate talented people in a competitive market, IBAL gives effect to these principles in a way that ensures that all people are treated equally whilst maintaining fair pay, strongly linked to performance:
+To ensure that it continues to attract, retain and motivate talented employees in a competitive market, IBAL gives effect to these principles in a way that ensures that all employees are treated equally whilst maintaining fair pay, strongly linked to performance:

-- We pay at market

-- We target the market median for remuneration

-- We pay for performance

-- Payouts are linked to individual, company and group targets.

-- Variable remuneration has a clear link to responsible customer outcomes

-- Excellent performance and underperformance are taken into consideration

-- How we do things is important

-- Reward behaviors based on our values

-- The responsibility to our customers is fundamental to the way we reward performance

-- We do not discriminate

-- A fair and consistent approach.
+- We pay at market - We target the market median for remuneration - We pay for performance - Payouts are linked to individual, company and group targets. - Variable remuneration has a clear link to responsible customer outcomes - Excellent performance and underperformance are taken into consideration - How we do things is important - Reward behaviours based on our values - The responsibility to our customers is fundamental to the way we reward performance - We ensure fairness and equality - We apply a fair, objective and consistent approach - We ensure equal pay for employees performing similar roles